Skip to main content

 The bloodiest day’s fighting in our nation’s history took place on ground that has hardly changed since 1862.
 Antietam today offers a unique chance to grasp what a great Civil War battle was actually like.

-In the Republic’s direst hour, he took command.
+In the republic’s direst hour, he took command.
 In the black days after Bull Run, he won West Virginia for the Union.
 He raised a magnificent army and led it forth to meet his “cautious & weak” opponent, Robert E. Lee.
 Why hasn’t history been kinder to George B. McClellan?

 The Civil War ignited the basic conflict between a free press and the need for military security.
-By war’s end, the hard-won compromises between soldiers and newspapermen may not have provided all the answers, but they had raised all the modern questions.
+By war’s end, the hard-won compromises between soldiers and journalists may not have provided all the answers, but they had raised all the modern questions.

 The great sit-down strike that transformed American industry